hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_public_data.md

 ## Finding and accessing reference data on Ensembl

-# igenomes
+# iGenomes

-## Finding and accessing reference data on igenomes
+## Finding and accessing reference data on iGenomes
 - shared_databases

 # Flybase